Home / Uncategorized / Sweet Shortcrust Pastry

 • For a sweeter pastry.
 You can increase the amount of icing sugar according to your taste.

-How to serve Mary Berry Sweet Shortcrust Pastry?
+How to Serve Mary Berry Sweet Shortcrust Pastry?

 Mary Berry’s Sweet Shortcrust Pastry is incredibly versatile and can be used in a variety of dishes.